The Natural Number Trading Method

-George Kleinman wrote about the Natural Number Method in Trading Commodities and Financial Futures: A Step-by-Step Guide to Mastering the Markets (4th Edition) and The New Commodity Trading Guide: Breakthrough Strategies for Capturing Market Profits.
+George Kleinman wrote about the Natural Number Method in his books: Trading Commodities and Financial Futures: A Step-by-Step Guide to Mastering the Markets (4th Edition) and The New Commodity Trading Guide: Breakthrough Strategies for Capturing Market Profits.

 Natural numbers are numbers we count with.
 But that’s not how George Kleinman defines natural numbers.
 He meant natural numbers as whole round numbers that are “cleaner”.
 Basically, he is referring to numbers that are significant to market players.